-Such situations create a conflict of interest which must be managed according to the City Code, Board Regulation No. 5, and (where applicable) the State Ethics Act.
+Such situations create a conflict of interest which must be managed according to the City Code, State Ethics Act, and Board Regulation No. 5.

 What is a financial interest?

 A financial interest is any interest involving money or its equivalent.
 It also includes any right, power, or privilege that has economic value, including interests in property or investments.
 You have a financial interest in anything that could impact your income, assets, wealth, employment prospects, or business prospects.